-Being underweight or overweight can also have a negative affect on fertility.
-Women with a BMI under 19 can significantly increase their chances of conceive by gaining an average of 8 lbs.
+Being underweight or overweight can also have a negative effect on fertility.
+Women with a BMI under 19 can significantly increase their chances of conceiving by gaining an average of 8 lbs.
 Women who are overweight can increase their chances of getting pregnant by losing as little as 10% of their body weight.
-Exercise is good for everyone but for those trying to conceive it should be limited to no more than 4 hour of strenuous activity per week.
+Exercise is good for everyone but for those trying to conceive it should be limited to no more than 4 hours of strenuous activity per week.

 Regular intercourse 2-3 times per week avoiding long periods of abstinence, which can decrease sperm counts.
 Lubricants that should be avoided are KY, Astroglide, Touch, Replens, olive oil and saliva with can decrease sperm motility.
 If lubrication is needed mineral oil, canola oil or Pre-seed should be used.

 Prenatal vitamins with 800 mg of folic acid should be taken for 2-3 months prior to conceiving to reduce the risk of neural tube defects.